 A Tradition of Innovation and Expansion

 The Riese Organization is one of the largest restaurant management companies in the New York City.
-The Company owns and operates approximately 50 restaurants in the Metropolitan area.
+The Company owns and operates approximately 2 dozen restaurants in the NYC Metropolitan area.
 Included in the restaurant portfolio are such nationally known branded concepts as T.G.I.
 Friday’s, Tim Hortons, Pizza Hut, and KFC.
-In their 74 year history, the Riese Organization has also developed its own proprietary concepts including Tad’s Steaks, Charley O’s and Tequilaville.
-Located at 560 Fifth Avenue, the Riese Organization is one of the largest private employers in New York City with nearly 1,500 employees.
+In their 75 year history, The Riese Organization has also developed its own proprietary concepts including Tad’s Steaks, Charley O’s and Tequilaville.

 Founding of the Company – 1940